-There is also Altrove cafe in El Nido (it was in Altrove Coron where we used to eat on Busuanga), but we did not get there, because Alex really liked the pizza in Artcafe, and we did not have an alternative.
+There is also Altrove cafe in El Nido (it was in Altrove Coron where we used to eat on Busuanga).

-Nacpan Beach in El Nido: how to get there, where to rent a motorbike in El Nido, prices + is the beach worth visiting?
+Nacpan Beach in El Nido: how to get there, where to rent a motorbike in El Nido?

 Even before our trip to El Nido, Philippines we planned that we would spend 1 day for a trip to Nacpan beach.
-In the morning on the appointed day, our plans nearly collapsed because of the weather — it rained now and then, the sky was covered with heavy clouds.
+In the morning of the day of our trip, our plans nearly collapsed because of the weather — it rained and the sky was covered with heavy clouds.

-Nevertheless, we decided not to change our plans, because we wanted to see as many attractions in El Nido, Palawan as we could.
+Nevertheless, we decided not to change our plans, because we wanted to visit and see as many attractions in El Nido, Palawan as we could.

 How to get to Nacpan beach?

-To get to Nacpan beach not far from El Nido, you can take a tricycle-taxi.
+To get to Nacpan beach which is not far from El Nido, you can take a taxi-tricycle.
 The driver will wait for you while your stay on the beach.
 Such a trip will cost you about 1000 PHP ($20).

-You can also rent a motorbike and go to Nacpan beach from El Nido, Palawan by yourself.
+You can also rent a motorbike and go to Nacpan beach from El Nido, Palawan on your own.

-The advantage of a self-made trip from El Nido is that you can adjust the itinerary and stop for example at Nagkalit-kalit Waterfalls waterfall.
+The advantage of a self-made trip from El Nido to Nacpan Beach is that you can adjust the itinerary and stop for example at Nagkalit-kalit Waterfalls waterfall.

 The disadvantages of a self-made trip are: